JosVanEijndhoven/dacxo-hwsw/dacxo-hw/PCBs/PCB-dacxo/README.md

 operation the module can harmlessly stay in place or can be removed.
 During programming, the PCB takes +5V from this module, and no other external power is needed.
 Note that there exist some late PCB wiring patches around its connection.

+## Late patches on the digital PCB
+After assembly and test, a couple of small patches were done.
+These are not shown in the original Kicad schematics: those still belong to the PCB design.

+- Add a small rectifier diode from '+5Vana' to 'V5raw' for protection against power-up errors.
+- 'U403' (for jtag programming) was badly connected: Lift 'pin1' to de-connect from the pcb, connect it to 'pin15' and 'pin8', and connect that triple to 'gnd'.
+- Replace R503 (47k) with 47 ohm.
+- Add a 4k7 resistor from 'rcv-rst' to 'gnd'.